sietsevdschoot/CreateTempDrive/README.md

 ### A self cleaning tempdrive for all your not so important files.

 ### What is it?
-TempDrive creates a drive mapped to a folder somewhere on your harddrive.
+TempDrive will create a drive mapped to a folder somewhere on your harddrive.
-It will remove all files which exceed a retention period.
-Empty folders are cleaned up as well.
+It will remove all files which exceed a certain retention period on a daily basis.
+Empty folders are removed as well.

 ### Why do I need it?
 If you download temporary files, documents and apps on a regular basis.